Exarchooo/Scrap-via-Tor/README.md

 Troubleshooting:

 Missed component via terminal - pip install 'component'

 No results despite no errors - copy the link from gecko (firefox) to your browser.

 If there are still no results, it means you should use a less demanding syntax.

 Blocked page - geolocation blocker or advanced captcha or drm.
 Or sign in requirment like in Linkedin or Twitter.

-App may freeze or doesn't work in more than 1 scrap, so then close and open again
+App may freeze or doesn't work in more than 1 scrap, so then close and open again.

 Note: For example; in central/eastern Europe, most of the servers hosting the tor network are in Germany, so you will usually have a German IP.

 In other countries can be other issue.
 Not in the United States.
 Read more about *Tor's Directory Authorities* to understand.

 This is random, so geo-blocking can be annoying.
 Despite scraping again, you may have the same country's IP again.

 You can also add to the code more agressive lines like a "scrap this page no matter of the number of attempts", however it will slow down a procces of scraping.

 Other: update firefox, tor, check tor's connection, check port in tor, install Gecko Driver, change file locations, just try to experiment.

 More advanced:
 The  uBlock tool is a bit experimental, tested on small scraps.

 You can remove the related lines from the python file and try to run via terminal.

 Privacy: